bontaq/ts-party/README.txt

 patients / appointments)

-TBH I'm not sure why react router isn't redirecting from /, although you can see what I attempted to do in Routes.tsx
+TBH I'm not sure why react router isn't redirecting from /, although you can see what I attempted to do in Routes.tsx.
+Update:
+No seriously, react-router isn't working for a damn unless you click through the links.
+I'm not sure why I trusted them this time around, they've changed APIs 4 times in less years so I would recommned not using them for routing.

 Anyways, how to read this lil code base: